LzpTec/concurrency/README.md

 Returns: `Promise<void>`

+Performs the specified task for each element in the input, but it waits for the first `batchSize` promises to finish before starting the next batch.
-Same as Batch.map, But it doesn't return the results
+Same as Batch.map, But it doesn't store/return the results.

 \* Only required in Global